victoroluwatimilehin30-eng/Portfolio/README.md

 # Oluwatimilehin Arifalo Portfolio

-Personal portfolio website for **Oluwatimilehin Arifalo** — a Medical and Pharmaceutical Sales Professional transitioning into **Data Analytics**.
+Personal portfolio website for **Oluwatimilehin Arifalo** - a Medical and Pharmaceutical Sales Professional transitioning into **Data Analytics**.

 ## About

 Oluwatimilehin is an empathetic and results-driven sales professional with over five years of experience in sales and customer-facing roles within the Medical and Pharmaceutical industries.
-Passionate about continuous growth, I am currently upskilling in Data Analytics to delve into the tech space and broaden her impact.
+Passionate about continuous growth, I am currently upskilling in Data Analytics to delve into the tech space and broaden my impact.

 ## Portfolio Highlights